 Let’s take a look at some of the more surprising cheetah facts.

-But cheetahs do stand taller than leopards on the African savanna.
+But cheetahs do stand taller than leopards.
 Their long slender bodies are clearly distinct from a leopard’s shorter, more robust frame.

 No other land mammal can cross the ground faster.